BY PASTOR T. O. BANSO

 Your future will be determined a great deal by the type of people you have relationships with.
 If your friends and associates are wrong, your life and future will be wrong, no matter what appears to the contrary now.
 The Bible says, “Whoever walks with the wise will become wise; whoever walks with fools will suffer harm” (Proverbs 13:20 NKJV).
 Your future cannot be brighter than the quality of relationships you have.
 You have to change your relationships to positively change your future.
 A future of sorrow awaits those who crowd their lives with the wrong set of people who become their advisers, mentors, and role models.

-For example, with a friend like Jonadab in the Bible, Amnon, David’s oldest son, couldn’t avoid experiencing untimely death.
+For example, Amnon, David’s oldest son had a bad friend called Jonadab.
+He was also Amnon’s relation.
+Jonadab gave Amnon a piece of advice that drove him to an early grave.
 Having as a friend someone who encourages and teaches you how to perfect evil desires is a pointer to a sorrowful future.
 A God-fearing friend would have silenced Amnon, and killed his lust for his half-sister, Tamar.
 But Jonadab was his counselor.

 2 Samuel 13:1-4 says, “After this Absalom the son of David had a lovely sister, whose name was Tamar; and Amnon the son of David loved her.
 Amnon was so distressed over his sister Tamar that he became sick; for she was a virgin.
 And it was improper for Amnon to do anything to her.
 But Amnon had a friend whose name was Jonadab the son of Shimeah, David’s brother.
 Now Jonadab was a very crafty man.
 And he said to him, ‘Why are you, the king’s son, becoming thinner day after day?
 Will you not tell me?’
 Amnon said to him, ‘I love Tamar, my brother Absalom’s sister’ (NKJV).